 2. What concrete benefits were there for Paul being imprisoned?

-C. A testimony that others could look to, to become bold in their own sharing (see Jim Elliot) and strengthen their own faith.
+- A testimony that others could look to, to become bold in their own sharing.
+We have modern day examples of this as well.
+After Jim Elliot and his friends gave their lives to reach the Quechua Indians, it sparked a movement of missionaries around the world.
 This is one reason we need to always be joyful and take advantage of the opportunities we have.
 Our reaction can influence others as well.

-D. Opportunities to share with people who would have been very hard to share with in normal circumstances such as his prison mates, guards, and even Nero (we don’t have any direct evidence of it, but knowing Paul’s personality it is very likely he shared with Nero during his appeal).
+- Opportunities to share with people who would have been very hard to share with in normal circumstances, such as his prison mates, guards, and perhaps even Nero (we don’t have any direct evidence of it, but knowing Paul’s personality it is very likely he shared with Nero during his appeal).